 The Gene Lucas Community Center welcomes people of all ages and abilities while continuing the legacy of the Multi-Generational Center (MGC).

-Designed to be a gathering place for all, this newly expanded facility will include approximately 23,000 square feet on a 36-acre lot, offering a multitude of opportunities to enhance community involvement, learning and enrichment.
+Designed to be a gathering place for all, this newly expanded facility includes approximately 23,000 square feet on a 36-acre lot, offering a multitude of opportunities to enhance community involvement, learning and enrichment.

 - Light Exercise rooms